-Every business relies on their processes to function and achieve their goals.
-But about 40% of business processes are undocumented, with 76% of companies facing severe business consequences related to poor or non-existent documentation.
+Every enterprise relies on its processes to function and achieve its goals.
+However, about 40 percent of business processes are undocumented, with 76 percent of companies facing severe business consequences related to poor or non-existent documentation.
 Poorly documented processes lead to poor internal control, implementation errors, or oversight issues.

-Organizations have plans, milestones, and targets showcasing what they want to achieve, but many don't know how to get there.
-Identifying, optimizing, and harmonizing processes plus procedures clarifies responsibilities, simplifies knowledge transfer, improves business operations and efficiency.
+CIOs have plans, milestones, and targets showcasing their goals, but many don't know how to get there.
+Identifying, optimizing, and harmonizing processes plus procedures clarifies responsibilities, simplifies knowledge transfer, and improves business operations and efficiency.

-However, most people struggle to distinguish between process vs procedure because they’re closely related and often used interchangeably.
+As a result, most struggle to distinguish between process vs procedure because they’re closely related and often used interchangeably.
 Knowing the key differences between them helps you formalize business processes, and boost company profitability.

 What is a Process?